Football in Colombia

-Football is the most popular sport in Colombia (according to FIFA, there are 3,043,229 players total, 291,229 of which are registered and 2,752,000 are unregistered; with 2,773 clubs and 15,800 officials).
-The Colombian national league ranks 9th in the IFFHS's ranking The Strongest National League in the World of 2014 (3rd in South America),.
+Football is the most popular sport in Colombia.
+Football in Colombia is overseen by the Ministry of Sports, which is the governmental body that has regulated it since 2019.
+As a private spectacle, football in Colombia is managed by the Colombian Football Federation (FCF).
+This entity, affiliated with CONMEBOL and FIFA, is responsible for appointing and coordinating the national teams at all levels.
+FCF also manages the DIMAYOR, the entity that organizes professional club championships, as well as the Colombian Amateur Football Division (Difútbol), which organizes regional and amateur tournaments.

 The Colombia national team represents Colombia in international football competitions.
-The highest rank it has ever reached in the FIFA World Rankings was third in 2013.
-It is currently ranked sixteenth in the world.
+The highest rank it has ever reached in the FIFA Men's World Rankings was third in 2013.

-Among the individual notable players that have emerged from the country are René Higuita, creator of the "Scorpion kick", Carlos Valderrama, Leonel Álvarez, Faustino Asprilla, Iván Córdoba, Mario Yepes, Radamel Falcao, Juan Cuadrado and James Rodríguez.
-Colombian players have made an impact in the wider world game, notably in Europe in leagues like La Liga and in North America with Major League Soccer (MLS).

-Colombia had its strongest period during the 1990s, where they were among the giants in world football.
-A match during this period in 1993 resulted in a 5–0 win over Argentina which caused a special "mutual respect" rivalry between both nations.
-During this era, Colombia qualified for the 1990, 1994 and 1998 editions of the World Cup, only reaching the second round in 1990.
-At the 2001 Copa América, Óscar Córdoba became the first and only goalkeeper in history to keep a perfect clean sheet in a Copa América tournament.

-Football became an important part of the identity of Colombia as it fought the negative image of Colombia from the mid-1980s up to the present day.
-While Colombia has had ups and downs with the sport, football is still widely loved and supported.

 History

 Early years

 The origins of football in Colombia is debated by many.
 Most historians agree that the Caribbean Region was the place where football spread.
-It is believed that its origins go back to 1900, by English railway engineers from The Colombia Railways Company.
+It is believed that its origins go back to 1900, by English railway engineers from The Colombia Railways Company looking to create a railway between the cities of Barranquilla and Puerto Colombia.

 The first clubs were formed in Barranquilla and Bogotá: Barranquilla FC, Polo Club, Escuela Militar and Bartolinos, although the game took a while to develop in popularity.
 The 1918 Campeonato Nacional was the first tournament played between Colombian clubs, followed by the Copa Centenario Batalla de Boyacá.
-Independiente Medellín, founded on 15 April 1913, is the oldest club that remains as a professional club.
+Deportivo Cali, founded on 23 November 1912, is the oldest club that remains as a professional club.

 It was not until 1924 that the Colombian Football Federation was formed, initially under the name Liga de Fútbol, that gained the affiliation with FIFA and CONMEBOL in 1936.